GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 Where `<stragegy>` is the name of the Passport.js strategy you are integrating, for example `../auth/facebook/callback`.

 The portion after the domain name must match that found in the corresponding `js` file in chroot folder `/opt/gluu/node/passport/server/auth` (search for `callbackURL`).
-This directory contains all providers supported out of the box.
+This directory contains all providers supported out-of-the-box.

 Once the application is created you will be given two pieces of data: client ID and client secret.

-Terminology varies depending on provider, sometimes they are called consumer key and consumer secret, or app ID and app secret, etc. For instance, [here](../img/user-authn/passport/fb-addurl.png) is how it looks in Facebook.
+Terminology varies depending on provider; sometimes they are called consumer key and consumer secret, or app ID and app secret, etc. For instance, [here](../img/user-authn/passport/fb-addurl.png) is how it looks in Facebook.

 ### Add strategy details